MaxRobertsDear/CV/README.md

 #### MEng in Mechanical Engineering: University of Sheffield (September 2011 to June 2016)

-* Cemented my aptitude for problem solving.
-* Strengthened my ability to break computational challenges down into simple steps.
+* Problem-Solving - strengthened my ability to break computational challenges down into simple steps.
   * Exemplified by the high grades achieved across the board in Mathematics.